-- □ Fuel and oil levels - Drilling fluid and supplies - Utility supplies and conditions - Apply a liberal amount of "Taper-Lube" grease to the threads of all the tooling - Check the swivel and lube with water-proof "Jet-Lube" - □ Install the drill pipe wiper over the drill pipe at the front of the drill pipe guide - Attach the backreamer(s) and pulling swivel to the drill string.
-Make sure the threads are fully seated and tightened - Use the appropriate pullers, adapters and attaching hardware to connect the material to the swivel - □ Test the radio communication between the observer and the operator.
+Fuel and oil levels Drilling fluid and supplies Ц Attach the backreamer(s) and pulling swivel to the drill string.
+Make sure the threads are fully seated and tightened Utility supplies and conditions Apply a liberal amount of "Taper-Lube" grease to the threads of all the tooling Use the appropriate pullers, adapters and attaching hardware to connect the material to the swivel Check the pullback swivel and lube with water- proof "Jet-Lube" Test the radio communication between the observer and the operator.
+Install the drill pipe wiper over the drill pipe at the front of the drill pipe guide